Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_com_media_transfer_requests.md

 ---

-    title: Communication media JCL for transfer requests
+    title: "Communication media JCL for transfer requests"
-    linkTitle: Communication media JCL for transfer requests
+    linkTitle: "Communication media JCL for transfer requests"
     weight: 190

----
-This section presents JCL examples that you can use to create the JOBs to perform transfer requests.
+---This section presents JCL examples that you can use to create the JOBs to perform transfer requests.
 All of these JCLs are located in the target.SAMPLE library.
 The following examples for send procedures are described below:

 - [CFTSEND for a JCL requesting a transfer](#CFTSEND%20for%20a%20JCL%20requesting%20a%20transfer)
 - [CFTSENDS synchronous transfer request API](#CFTSENDS%20synchronous%20transfer%20request%20API)